Recipe for a Chicken Satay Rice Bowl.

+This spicy asian cucumber salad accompanies the chicken satay and rice bowl perfectly.
 I made the cucumber salad well before I made the vinaigrette, which turned out to be a fortunate happenstance because I would have made the vinaigrette spicier had the cucumber salad not been so spicy.
-So, use you judgement with your spices.
+So, use your judgment with your spices.
 If your cucumber salad is just a cool, refreshing addition, you might want to add a teaspoon (or more depending on the heat tolerance of the intended taste buds) of sriracha or other hot chili sauce/paste.
-In my case, the addition of 2 jalapenos (which being red also had more capsaicin than a green) really kicked the heat of my cucumber salad up so that I really wanted a tamer dressing to balance the heat out.
+In my case, the addition of 2 jalapenos (which being red also had more capsaicin than a green) really brought the hots to this spicy cumber salad up so that I really wanted a tamer dressing to balance the heat out.

 Plan this meal ahead so that you can give the chicken breasts ample time to marinate.
 I find the breasts quite tender and juicy from this marinade.
 While any rice would be completely fine, I like using black rice for the added dimension of both color and taste.
 If you haven’t had black rice before, give it a whirl.
 It has a distinct nutty flavor we enjoy.

 - 2 tablespoon soy sauce

 - 1 thumbs sized piece of ginger grated

 For Peanut Sauce Vinaigrette

 - 3/4 cup Coconut Milk I use reduced fat